gep13/gep13/input/blog/scottish-developers-have-a-new-committee-member-me.md

 ---
-Title: Scottish Developers have a new Committee Member… me!
+Title: Scottish Developers have a new Committee Member... me!
 Published: 15/8/2012
 Tags:
 - ADNUGUK